cossacklabs/product-docs/acra/what-is-acra.md

 * MongoDB ALE
 * Our risk table

-* Acra changes your risk model drastically - you can now deal with many risks with less contorls, and you need to keep an eye on smaller variety of control implementations.
+Acra changes your risk model drastically - you can now deal with many risks with less security controls, and you need to monitor a smaller attack surface.

-* There is no application compomise scenario that leads to immediate massive data leak - there are no keys, secrets on application side that can be stolen, combined with database dump to decrypt the data.
+There is no application compomise scenario that leads to immediate massive data leak - there are no keys, secrets on application side that can be stolen, combined with database dump to decrypt the data.
 The only case for data leakage via compromised app that talks to database via Acra is for application to record sensitive data legitimately requested under regular process.

-* Acra changes attack surface to your data significantly - narrowing it to:
+Acra changes attack surface to your data significantly, by narrowing it to:

   * Acra and it's supporting infrastructure
   * Application logic that queries data

-* Security boundary is closer to data - so insiders, privileged attackers, DBAs, infrastructure administrators have less opportunity for unauthorized access and there are no implicit "trusted paths" to access the data without authorization/authentication/security contorl application.
+Security boundary is closer to data.
+Insiders, privileged attackers, DBAs, infrastructure administrators have less opportunity for unauthorized access and there are no implicit "trusted paths" to access the data without authorization/authentication/security control application.

 ### Choke point security

 Since Acra sits on choke point to data access, it can enforce additional security restrictions on the data if you need it, and you can be sure that whoever wants to access plaintext will need to go through all these controls.

-## Acra's typical use cases

-**TODO: FINISH**

-**Secure data vault**: put your sensitive data in a separate database (PostgreSQL/mySQL-compatible), then protect it with Acra so that high-risk data has separate protection infrastrucutre built around it.

-**Quick integration of encryption**: quickly integrate Acra into existing applications that rely on MySQL/PostgreSQL-compatible databases as backends with minimum amount of re-engineering effort - days instead of months.

-**Developer-friendly data security module**: integrate a number of security controls in your application without diving into security detail too deeply.

-**Secure data lifecycle tool**: protect sensitive data's journey in your product, from database to all the microservices, backups, logs and all.
-Use single encryption model across data's lifecycle: encrypt in Acra as you write the data to database, pull encrypted text, pass it between microservices and decrypt later by talking to API service / SDK, while using keys from the same datastore.

-**Unified set of security controls towards data**: you don't need to maintain different software pieces implementing same security contorls in different places.

-## Major security features

-**TODO: extend**

-* Cryptographic security: data is encrypted during storage and transmission via application-level and transport-level encryption with strong mutual authentication.
-* Searchable encryption: address encrypted records (use them in WHERE queries) without unnecessarily revealing them to the database.
-* Selective encryption: you pick what, where and how gets encrypted.
-* Key lifecycle tooling: flexible management of rolling/rotation/revocation to suit your load needs and data architecture.
-* SQL query firewall: prevent SQL injections, unauthorized queries, parse and log SQL queries
-* Intrusion detection system: detect data leakage through several additional controls (honeytokens, DB traffic anomaly)
-* Tokenisation (+optional encryption)
-* Data masking
-* Audit logging and security events
-* Tamper-proof security for audit logging

 ## Key design principles